 Also included are pharmacy and maintenance.

-This means, finally, that foreign nationals who travel into Norway in connection with carrying out agreed or formalised parent-child contact or divided residence for children shall not be rejected; see section 6, fifth paragraph, of the COVID-19 Regulations.
+An exemption also prevents rejection of foreign nationals travelling into Norway in connection with carrying out agreed or formalised parent-child contact or divided residence for children; see section 6, sixth paragraph, of the COVID-19 Regulations.